nextstrain/zika/docs/src/quickstart.rst

 We then ran through a number of analysis steps, for full details see the :doc:`phylo-workflow` page.

-To see how you can customise this analysis see the :doc:`config/TKTK` page.
+To see how you can customise this analysis, by using your own data or changing some of the analysis parameters, see the :doc:`customise` page.

 View the results
 ======================